 - Go during the day for the best views.
 With clear, sunny forecasts, you’ll be able to see all of the attractions mentioned in the tour and even catch a glimpse of all six New England states.

 - Plan on spending at least an hour here.
 The tour alone takes 40-minutes to complete, but you’ll want to save some extra time to do some self-guided exploration of the exhibits, gift shop, and observation deck.

-- Use a Go Boston Card to save money on admission to this popular attraction and dozens more
+- Use a Go Boston pass to save money on admission to this popular attraction and dozens more.